WARBERT: A Hierarchical BERT-based Model for Web API Recommendation: Conclusions and future work

 The WARBERT framework, with its architecture of WARBERT(R) as an efficient filter and WARBERT(M) for precise matching, has demonstrated exceptional effectiveness in the Web API recommendation task.
 It consistently outperforms existing methods by achieving superior metrics such as Precision, Recall, NDCG, and MAP, with enhancements exceeding 9.
-6\% to 11.
-7\% compared to MTFM.
+6\% to 11.7\% compared to MTFM.
 The proposed attention comparison mechanism and dual-component feature fusion enable a more profound understanding of API and mashup descriptions, which contribute to the framework's outstanding performance.
 Experimental results highlight the framework's advantage when combining both components, as opposed to using them individually.
 The ablation study illustrates the importance of the dual-component feature fusion and attention comparison and insights into the impact of the weighting factor $\lambda$ and the candidate number $H$.

 Looking ahead, WARBERT holds substantial potential for future enhancements, including enriching information sources beyond mashup and API descriptions, and expanding the capacity of the underlying language model.
+As future work, we will replace the fixed fusion weight $\lambda$ with an input dependent, learnable gating mechanism to adaptively balance WARBERT(R) and WARBERT(M).
+We will also evaluate WARBERT on larger, multilingual datasets when such datasets become available to verify its generalizability.